Brain Stroke Emergency Thrombectomy in Lucknow

 The entire procedure typically takes 30-90 minutes depending on the complexity of the clot and the anatomy of the blood vessels.

-Recovery after stroke treatment depends heavily on how quickly treatment was received and how much brain tissue was saved.
-Here is what to expect:
+Recovery after treating a brain clot depends heavily on how quickly the blockage was cleared and how much brain tissue was preserved.
+Here is what to expect during the recovery timeline:

 Frequently Asked Questions